SparebankenVest/azure-key-vault-to-kubernetes/stable/aad-pod-identity/README.md

 # Helm chart for Azure Active Directory Pod Identity

+## NOTE: This chart is no longer updated or maintained as MS now provide their own official chart here: https://github.com/Azure/aad-pod-identity/tree/master/charts/aad-pod-identity

 A simple [helm](https://helm.sh/) chart for setting up the components needed to use [Azure Active Directory Pod Identity](https://github.com/Azure/aad-pod-identity) in Kubernetes.

-**NOTE: This chart is temporarily copied from https://github.com/Azure/aad-pod-identity to host in our Helm registry until MS publish in their own registry.
-Ref issue: https://github.com/Azure/aad-pod-identity/issues/122**

 ## Chart resources
 This helm chart will deploy the following resources: